Jose-Uriel/jose-Uriel/README.md

 ## Hi there 👋
-- I'm currently studying to become a software development technologist.
+- Studying to become a software development technologist.
+(Currently in seventh semester)
+- I'm interested in Game Development
+- I am currently studying the .NET framework

 <!--
 **Jose-Uriel/jose-Uriel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.